 At the heart of what we provide here at The Stitch Archive, is a passion to provide clear visibility to our visitors on the scope of what is possible within this exciting industry, what a career in the high-end textiles industry can be and the skills and mindset that is required to improve employability.
 All revenue generated is put back into the archive, enabling us to grow the collection and affordable services we can provide to our visitors.

-Alongside this, The Stitch Archive is about community and collaboration, using textiles as a vehicle to bring people together online and face to face, both for wellness and to begin growing a professional network.
+Alongside this, The Stitch Archive is about sustainability and collaboration, using textiles as a vehicle to bring people together and connecting young people with the fashion industry.

-We feel what we do here will make a lasting change in the fashion and textiles industry, providing much needed insights to the very highest levels of design, in an accessible way to young designers and the textiles community, shaping the industry for generations to come.
+We feel what we do here will make a lasting change in the fashion and textiles industry.
+We provide accessible insights to the highest levels of design and the future of textiles.

 — Our Mission Statement